schematics/schematics/README.md

         bio = StringField(max_length=100)
         url = URLField()

-Next, we seed the instance with data validate it.
+Next, we seed the instance with some data and validate it.

     user = User(**{'secret': 'whatevs', 'name': 'test hash'})
     try: